The View from the Remote Workplace

 Why?
 Because remote workers were—and are—easy targets.

 The security risk of remote workplaces is nothing new.
 But the pandemic accelerated this trend.
-Without layers of corporate security protection, modest at-home security operations are exposed to increasingly skilled and brazen cybercrooks.
+Modest at-home security operations are exposed to increasingly skilled and brazen cybercrooks without layers of corporate security protection.

-We’ve designed this guide to provide an up-to-date picture of remote workspace security and what remote workers must do to reduce the business and technology risk of cybercrime.
-We’ve chosen the details that can help you make decisions about whether and how to invest time, tools, and effort in your remote office security tasks.
+We’ve designed this guide to provide an up-to-date picture of remote workspace security and what remote workers must do to reduce cybercrime’s business and technology risk.
+We’ve chosen the details to help you decide whether and how to invest time, tools, and effort in your small office security tasks.

 Remote work operations will continue to present unique and appealing opportunities for cyberattackers.
-(Think of ransomware and spear phishing.)
-So, securing remote workers will become a major focus for surveyed organizations.
+(Think of ransomware and spear-phishing.)
+So, securing remote workers will become a significant focus for surveyed organizations.

 What’s causing the changes in threat and risk profiles?

 The juicy opportunities to attack remote workplaces come from several sources: